zyoNoob/zyonsRS3NecroGauge/README.md

 Interface scaling is not a preset parameter since it can vary greatly.
 To work with other than `100%` scaling, a custom preset will need to be made.

+## Tracked Buffs

+The app tracks the following Necromancy buffs:
+1. **Soul Stacks** - Tracks up to 5 soul stacks with visual and audio alerts when maxed
+2. **Necrosis Stacks** - Tracks up to 12 necrosis stacks with visual and audio alerts when maxed
+3. **Death Spark Stacks** - Tracks up to 5 death spark stacks

 If you are not satisfied with the provided customizations or presets, you will need to manually set up a custom preset.
 Details on how to do this are below.

 If you dislike the audio alerts, you can disable them using the Windows audio mixer or change the sound of the alert by following the first approach listed below.